 The “path string” portion of the BCI_ID string is constructed and interpreted according to the following rules (similar to those of the Reserved_Parameter “DLL_Path”):

 The contents of the “path string” concatenated into BCI_ID can either be an absolute path, or a path relative to the current working directory of the process running the executable model.
 In this string, the path separator is the forward slash "/".
 Back slashes “\” are not allowed.
 The model is responsible for making any OS-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
 The last character of the “path string” shall be a forward slash “/”.

-BCI_ID must be present if BCI_Protocol is present

 Usage Rules: To access a supporting file using BCI_ID, the executable model should create a file name by creating a string consisting of the value of BCI_ID, convert forward slashes “/” to backslashes “\” on operating systems that require a backslash “\” as a path separator, and then appending additional characters as specified in BCI_Protocol to create the name of the file.
 If the EDA tool chooses to make the current working directory the directory where files are created and accessed under the BCI_Protocol, then the “path string” portion of BCI_ID can be “./”, the absolute path to this directory, or omitted entirely.
 If the EDA tool uses BCI_ID to specify a directory other than the current working directory, the directory must exist and be read/write accessible to the executable models.

+BCI_ID must be present if BCI_Protocol is present.
+BCI_ID must be absent if BCI_Protocol is absent.

+Other Notes: A BCI_Protocol may define one, two (e.g. one per direction) or any number of BCI message files with the same BCI_ID prefix to be used by the channel Tx and Rx executable models to support the required back-channel optimization.

+If the EDA tool does not modify/uniquify BCI_ID, the user must select and insert an appropriate matching string in the ami files of each executable model participating in the channel’s BCI_Protocol to manually provide a functioning file namespace.

 Example:

 (BCI_ID (Usage In) (Type String) (Value "../dll_scratch_dir/channel1")

 (Description "Models may create/read/write/delete files in ‘../dll_scratch_dir’ with names beginning with ‘channel1’"))

-Other Notes: A BCI_Protocol may define one, two (e.g. one per direction) or any number of BCI message files with the same BCI_ID prefix to be used by the channel Tx and Rx executable models to support the required back-channel optimization.

-If the EDA tool does not modify/uniquify BCI_ID, the user must select and insert an appropriate matching string in the ami files of each executable model participating in the channel’s BCI_Protocol to manually provide a functioning file namespace.

 Parameter: BCI_State